andreterceiro/dio-mobile-meu-tudo--managing-environment-variables-with-npm/README.md

 Teacher said that you can use multiple env files as example changing the way you specify the env file to use:

 ![specifying the .env file](images/specifying-the-env-file2.png)

+In the versions ot the Node under 20 (19-), you need the package dotenv to read environment variables.